Economy of Dresden: Enterprises

+Industrial companies

 Three major sectors can be seen as dominating the Dresden economy:

 The semiconductor industry was built up in 1969 around the Zentrum Mikroelektronik Dresden, which is a joint stock company named ZMDI today.
 The labour force's knowledge and education in technology, as well as intensive subsidies, has drawn other enterprises and global players such as AMD, Infineon Technologies (now partly owned by Qimonda), and Toppan Photomasks to site some of their production capability in Dresden.
 Their factories attract many suppliers of material and cleanroom technology enterprises to Dresden.

 The pharmaceutical sector came up at the end of the 19th century.
 GlaxoSmithKline Biologicals Dresden (former Sächsisches Serumwerk Dresden), is a world leader in vaccine production.
 Another traditional pharmacy producer is the Arzneimittelwerke Dresden (Pharmaceutical Works, Dresden).

 A third (traditional) branch is that of mechanical and electrical engineering.
-Volkswagen is currently manufacturing its Phaeton car model and the Bentley "flying spur" model at the Transparent Factory.
+Volkswagen is currently manufacturing its ID.3 car model at the Transparent Factory.
+The factory also produced luxury cars such as the VW Phaeton and the Bentley Flying Spur.
 A subsidiary of EADS, the Elbe Flugzeugwerke (Elbe Aircraft Works) is the leading company for rebuilding Airbus passenger aircraft to become freight aircraft.

+Banks

 Formed from the merger of Dresdner Volksbank Raiffeisenbank eG and Volksbank Bautzen eG in August 2017, the Volksbank Dresden-Bautzen is the largest cooperative bank in Saxony and the largest in the east outside of Berlin in 2018.